danibt656/face-recognition/README.md

 Just a couple of tests for trying to make a facial recognition program that correctly classifies different people's faces

+> Before you download, be advised!
+This repo contains the training image dataset, which is composed of more than 50 MBs of face pictures.

 It currently looks like this:

 <div style='text-align: center;' align='center'>